tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 This, in turn, allows for the implementation of authorization policies at the relying parties that are based on stronger security signals.

 Given the variety of deployed and emerging attestation technologies (e.g., {{TPM1.2}}, {{TPM2.0}}, {{-rats-eat}}) these extensions have been explicitly designed to be agnostic to the attestation formats.
-This is achieved by reusing the generic encapsulation defined in {{-cmw}} for transporting Evidence and Attestation Result payloads in the TLS Attestation handshake message.
+This is achieved by reusing the generic encapsulation defined in {{-cmw}} for transporting Evidence and Attestation Results payloads in the TLS Attestation handshake message.

 This specification provides both one-way (server-only) and mutual (client and server) authentication using traditional TLS authentication combined with attestation, and allows the attestation topologies at each peer to be independent of each other.
 The proposed design supports both background-check and passport topologies, as described in {{Sections 5.2 and 5.1 of -rats-arch}}.